How to get rid of a fake Apple security alert and why you're seeing it (Header image)

 If you’re seeing Apple warning messages about your device’s security, rest assured that these are almost certainly fake.
 Remember that Apple will never alert you that your computer, phone, or tablet has been hacked via a pop-up notification.

 These pop-up alerts, far from being legitimate, are a common kind of Apple security alert scam.
 The most important thing to do if you’re seeing these pop-ups is to determine the cause and remove it from your device.
-This will usually be a PUP (potentially unwanted program), such as a browser extension you installed by accident.
+This will usually be a PUA (potentially unwanted application), such as a browser extension you installed by accident.
 You should also report any phishing emails or text messages you receive, including those pretending to be from Apple.